herd/herdtools7/asllib/menhir2bnfc/README.md

           the highest precedence
     8. Correct any binary expr productions which are in the wrong level
         * Cases such as `Expr Op <terminal>` appear to mismatch the set of tokens which follow `Expr Op Expr` for the same `Op`.
-          Such cases are grouped with ther corresponding `Op` to avoid conflicts
+          Such cases are grouped with their corresponding `Op` to avoid conflicts

  3. Generate bnfc-style lines from the grammar productions
     1. For the precedence order productions - update their terms such that
 	    * Unary ops recurse to their own precedence level
 	    * (assumption) Binary ops are left associative.
-    2. All remaining productions are trivially mapped onto bnfc equivallents
+    2. All remaining productions are trivially mapped onto bnfc equivalents

 ### Limitations